Skip to main content

 • grinding

 • “Difficulty-wise, I believe it's fine.
-I'm loving the sliders where I can still get normal XP and gold but put monster attacks on hard, which makes it challenging but not grindy (which to me, is just time consumption in a modern era where we have so many games we want to play).”
+I love the sliders where I can still get normal XP and gold but put monster attacks on hard, which makes it challenging but not grindy.
+Grinding to me feels like just time consumption in a modern era where we have so many games we want to play.”

 • emotional